9 Things You Never Knew About Type 2 Diabetes

 Blame it on hormones

 Starting with puberty, it seems that every phase of a woman’s life is dominated by hormones—including whether or not you go on to develop type 2 diabetes.
 According to the Joslin Diabetes Center, women with Polycystic Ovarian Syndrome (PCOS) are more likely to develop type 2 diabetes because this condition is connected with inflammation and excess insulin.
-Here are the signs you may have PCOS.
+Here’s a list of recommended shoes for women with diabetes.

 A clean mouth can mean a clean bill of health

 You can reduce your risk of developing type 2 diabetes by keeping up with your oral care.
 Any form of inflammation, even gingivitis, can trigger an inflammatory reaction in other parts of the body, which is why the American Diabetes Association recommends daily brushing and flossing to combat plaque buildup and more serious dental and health issues.
 Your dentist may catch these more serious diseases first.

 Managing diabetes is not just about diet and exercise